 As each puppy begins to crown, be ready in case you need to help pull them out.
 If you do, your grasp but be firm yet gentle.
 If a part of the puppy is showing, hold on to it so that it is not pulled back in.
 Allow nature to work, but if a pup is truly stuck you will then need to step in and help.

 Each of the Boxer puppies will have a thin sac surrounding them and will be attached by the umbilical cord.
 Normally, the dam will tear away the sac, bite the cord and lick the puppy.
 If she does not do this, it is time to step in.

 Carefully remove the sac, using sterilized thread cut the cord by tying the thread around it and pulling on each end.
 Rub the puppy to stimulate blood flow and breathing.
-If the puppy has difficulty making it to mom, help him or her reach her to suckle.
+If the puppy has difficulty making it to the dam, help him or her reach her to suckle.

-The dam will actually be producing Colostrum during the first few days.
+The dam will be producing colostrum during the first few days.
 This is a highly nutritional fluid that supplies the puppies with antibodies to fight against infection and disease.